-At race HQ you will find the registration desks where you can collect your race numbers, an enquiry desk if you have any questions, toilets, baggage storage and a cafe if you fancy a brew before the race.
+At Event HQ you will find the registration desks where you can collect your race numbers, an enquiry desk if you have any questions, toilets, baggage storage and a cafe if you fancy a brew before the race.
 There is no changing or showering facilities at this venue.

 All runners receive a commemorative medal and Christmas Pudding at the finish line, along with drinks and snacks to help you recover from your run.
 Individual race winners are awarded prizes in the following categories: First 3 Male winners in the race First 3 Lady winners in the race First Male Veteran over 40/45/50/55/60/65/70/75/80+ First Lady Veteran over 35/40/45/50/55/60/65/70/75/80+ First Male Club Team (4 to count) First Female Club Team (4 to count)

 The awards presentation will take place at the registration area at approximately 12.00pm